American Sign Language Adjunct

 Responsibilities may also include teaching evenings and/or hybrid/online instruction.

-The ideal candidate will possess the ability to relate well to a diverse population of community college learners.
+The ideal candidate will possess the ability to relate well to a diverse population of community college learners and have the capacity to fully teach using an online/remote modality.

-Please send these materials via email to email@example.com or via regular mail to:
+Please send these materials via email to email@example.com .

 An Equal Opportunity Employer